justharryjust/AVCTeam3/README.md

 - [ ] Thomas: Help write maze code with Adam
 - [ ] Julian: Confirm maze code or help write it if done with line following code.

+##Week 4 Review
+Week 4 we are behind slightly, we have the ball holder but still waiting on the infared sensor holders to be printed or imporvised.
+Retesting and tweaking the code for the new wheel is well underway and its almost able to make it though the frist two quadrants again.
+The code for quadrant three is still in the planning phase.
+Extra hours will need to be out in from each team member for the robot to bbe upto scratch for the day.

 ##Week 5 The Day.
 - [ ] Everything should be done.
 - [ ] No changes made on the day.